-How Do Online Payments via Digital Wallet Work?
+How do online payments via digital wallet work?

-The process for how digital wallet payments - like those through PayPal - work depends on one important factor: the source of funds.
+The process for how digital wallet payments work depends on one important factor - the source of funds.

 Before we explore the process for how digital wallet payments work, there’s an important factor to consider - the source of funds.
 Digital wallets may act as either (or both):

-A storage mechanism for payment details (e.g. credit or debit card details, bank details).
+A storage mechanism payment details (e.g. credit or debit card details, bank details)

 If a customer makes a purchase using a digital wallet that they’re only storing their payment details for another payment method in, the process is nearly identical to a standard payment made with that method.

-If it’s credit or debit card details they’re storing, they could effectively make a standard card payment.
-The only difference is that the digital wallet provider may be providing the merchant the facilities of a payment service provider.
+If it’s credit or debit card details they’re storing, they could effectively make a standard card payment (detailed earlier in this guide).
+The only difference is that the digital wallet provider may be providing the merchant the facilities of a payment service provider (see here for definition).

-If it’s bank details they’re storing, they could effectively set up a standard ACH debit authorization, provided the form is provided to them electronically.
+If it’s bank details they’re storing, they could effectively set up a standard Direct Debit mandate (detailed earlier in this guide), provided the mandate form is provided to them electronically.

 In both these instances, the digital wallet is simply acting as an information store - like a digital brain.

-If a merchant wants to transfer these funds from their digital wallet to their bank account, the process would be almost identical to a standard bank transfer, with the digital wallet provider transferring the requested amount to the merchant’s nominated bank account.
+If a merchant wants to transfer these funds from their digital wallet to their bank account, the process would be almost identical to a standard bank transfer (detailed earlier in this guide), with the digital wallet provider transferring the requested amount to the merchant’s nominated bank account.

 GoCardless is used by over 55,000 businesses around the world.
 Learn more about how you can improve payment processing at your business today.